Codecademy/docs/content/java/concepts/strings/terms/valueOf/valueOf.md

 ---
-Title: '.valueOf()'
+Title: ".valueOf()"
-Description: 'Returns the string representation of a given value.'
+Description: "Returns the string representation of a given value."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.valueOf()`** method returns the string representation of a given value.